 If you are like most people in this country, you have likely just renewed your medical insurance for January 1st, which means you are probably feeling a bit overwhelmed thinking about starting a new deductible on your insurance.

-Are you feeling overwhelmed thinking about starting a new deductible on your insurance this year?
-Most Americans are subject to high deductibles, where they must pay first before the insurance company starts to kick in.
+Most Americans are subject to high deductibles, where you must pay out-of-pocket for healthcare you receive before the insurance company starts to kick in.
 These deductibles have risen dramatically over the past decade, now averaging $2,500 for self only coverage and $5,000 for most family plans.

-While there is not much you can do about rising deductibles on your health insurance, there are many ways to cut costs within your plan.
-As your broker, we continually strive to streamline the benefits experience for your organization to help you in choosing the best plan for your needs without breaking the bank.
+While there is not much you can do about rising deductibles on your health insurance; there are many ways to cut costs within your plan.
+As your benefits strategist, we continually strive to streamline the benefits experience for your organization to help you in choosing the best plan for your needs without breaking the bank.